czech-it-net/exitrock.cz/README.md

 4. Subdomains are directed to src subdirectories via CloudFront viewer-request function

 ### CI Event calendar updates from google
-* CALENDAR_URL secret contains google calendar to take events from
+* CALENDAR_URL secret contains google calendar ics url to take events from
 * update-calendar workflow will update index.html with current events on schedule